 David takes the opportunity to explain how Lawrence Hargraves (29 January 1850 – 6 July 1915, an Australian engineer, explorer, astronomer, inventor and aeronautical pioneer) spent most of his life researching air currents from this spot.

 His findings and experiments with box kites were instrumental to the development of aircraft.

 His house is at Stanwell Park down below the cliff.

-Pictures taken, we then cruise on the iconic Sea Cliff Bridge near Wollongong, a balanced cantilevered bridge that for many will be the highlight of this tour.
+Pictures taken, we then cruise on the iconic Sea Cliff Bridge near Wollongong, a balanced cantilevered bridge that is becoming a recognisable Australian landmark, and for many will be the highlight of this tour.

 It is for me.